grz0zrg/wui/README.md

 <a name="wui_main"></a>
 ### WUI ###

-Not really a widget but a collection of tools, can be helpful if you want to add draggable functionality to an element or apply fade in/out.
+Not really a widget but a collection of tools, can be helpful if you want to add draggable/resizable functionality to an element or apply fade in/out.

 Fade in/Fade out method default to 500ms if no duration is provided
 <br/>
 *Methods*:

->*   draggable(element, draggable_state, on_drag_cb)
+>*   draggable(element, on_drag_cb, virtual)
+*   undraggable(element)
 *   lockDraggable(element, axis)
 *   fadeIn(element, duration_ms)
 *   fadeOut(element, duration_ms, fade_finish_cb, hide_when_fade_finish)